collective/collective.dynatree/README.rst

 Widget Parameters
 -----------------
-(additional to the usal suspects of TypeWidget)
+(additional to the usal suspects of TypesWidget)

 selectMode
     ``1``=single, ``2``=multiple